Definition – What is a Kaizen Event?

 What is a kaizen example?

-Imagine a busy coffee shop where baristas kept running out of cups during rush hour.
-A kaizen example here might be moving the cup storage closer to the coffee machines, saving precious seconds on each order.
-This small change could lead to faster service, happier customers, and less stressed baristas.
-It’s not about reinventing the wheel, but rather about finding those little tweaks that make the wheel spin more smoothly.
+Suppose you were in a bustling coffee shop, where baristas kept running out of cups during peak hours.
+An example of kaizen here might be moving the storage for the cups closer to the coffee machines, so that every order speaks precious seconds.
+This minor switch could create swifter service, satisfied customers, and calmer baristas.
+It’s not so much reinventing the wheel, it’s just like getting all those little tweaks in there that make the wheel turn a little more easier.

 What is a 5S kaizen event?